deeptika/ftp-server-client/README.md

 5. Test download functionality in the client using the command: get <file_name>

 Todo:

-1. Display client menu
+1. Test multiple clients with server without any changes
-2. Test multiple clients with server without any changes
+2. Implement multiple client handling by server
-3. Implement multiple client handling by server
+3. Move test files to a separate module
-4. Move test files to a separate module
+4. Client command to end connection
-5. Client command to end connection
+5. Clear all warnings